 Getting around Washington Park

-As Washington Park is pretty massive at 400 acres and attractions are pretty spread out, the seasonally run free shuttle comes in handy.
+As Washington Park is pretty massive at 400 acres and attractions are pretty spread out, the shuttle comes in handy.
 It runs every day from 930am-7pm from May-September and on weekends only in April & October (from 930am-5:30pm).
 The shuttle runs every 15 minutes and stops at all major attractions.
 Outside of the season, you will have to take the TriMet MAX Light Rail Red or walk between attractions.

 The Wildwood Trail

 Another option is to use the wonderful hiking trail system.
 If you are a fitness buff, you can combine a nice hike in the beautiful Oregon wilderness with various attractions.
 The 30 mile long picturesque Wildwood trail runs a section through the park, as do a number of other trails.
 We connected 2 trails (the 4T and the Wildwood) for a nice hike of just over a mile from the Rose Garden to the zoo.
 It’s a nice stroll through the woods if you are up for a hike, especially when the weather is nice.